 - The nature and amount of medical expenses paid and to whom;

-- What amount, if any, is owing for medical expenses incurred; and
+- What amount, if any, is owed for medical expenses incurred; and

 - An estimate of the amount of medical expenses which may be incurred in the future.3